NJDHTS – Data-Driven Countermeasures for Traffic Safety – Webinar

 Log on links will be in your registration confirmation.
 If you do not receive immediate confirmation, please check your SPAM/junk folders or email email@example.com.

-This is a three-day hands-on course that provides Project Managers and Grant Writers with the tools necessary to extract data related to crash prone areas, develop and submit a grant to the Division of Highway Traffic Safety, implement proven countermeasures and strategies to proactively address traffic safety issue(s), and measure the impact of their intervention(s).
+This is a two-day hands-on course that provides Project Managers and Grant Writers with the tools necessary to extract data related to crash prone areas, develop and submit a grant to the Division of Highway Traffic Safety, implement proven countermeasures and strategies to proactively address traffic safety issue(s), and measure the impact of their intervention(s).
 Two areas of particular concern in New Jersey are Pedestrian Safety and Distracted Driving.
 Agencies/Organizations can send more than one representative that will be involved in the grant application.

 This course will take you step-by-step on how to utilize the Crash Analysis Tool (CAT) in a computer lab or webinar by first developing queries for your specific town that identify crash prone locations.
 Those queries will be saved and exported to form the justification for your DHTS grant proposal.